thiagoamin/thiagoamin/README.md

 - 📚 I’m currently pursuing a Bachelor of Arts in Computer Science and Economics from The University Of British Columbia
 - 🍲 Mastering the art of culinary pyrotechnics in my free time 🔥 (I swear, I'm just trying to cook!)
 - 📺 A devout follower of political TV shows, like Scandal and VEEP
-- 🌞 Great believer that the sun has a magical way of making problems disappear (though, perhaps, I just convinced myself of that).
+- 🌞 Great believer that the sun has a magical way of making problems disappear (though, I just convinced myself of that).
-- 🌴 Highlight of 2024: A memorable getaway to Cancun, Mexico with my boyfriend & grandma, where every moment was soaked in sunshine.
+- 🌴 2024 Highlight: A memorable getaway to Cancun with my boyfriend & grandma, where every moment was soaked in sunshine.

 <!--
 **thiagoamin/thiagoamin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.